 Mayte Carrasco Gea

-War journalist, writer and documentary director specialized in armed conflicts and human rights.
+War journalist, writer and documentary director specializing in armed conflicts and human rights.

 Share: